JEDIWONG/Banana-Retail-Site/README.md

 The web application features the frontend application of a retail site that sells and promote banana-centered product.
 It demostrates futher utilization of React framework on building web based project.

+# How To Run

+Clone the repo, Install Node.Js, Run Using Vite

 # Tech Stack